Ebazhanov/linkedin-skill-assessments-quizzes/seo/search-engine-optimization-quiz.md

     Disallow: /
 ```

 #### Q9.
-Which results is most likely if you use an interstitial pop-up that requires a user to take action before you load the content of the page?
+Which result is most likely if you use an interstitial pop-up that requires a user to take action before you load the content of the page?

 - [ ] Both the pop-up and the content of the page will be indexed
 - [x] The pop-up will be indexed instead of the desired body content